In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

-The exact details depend on the industry you’re in and the products/services you are trying to promote.
+The exact details depend on your industry and the products/services you are trying to promote.

 Once you know the profile of your target customer, the next step is to use different techniques and try to understand their needs and how they express this when searching for information using a search engine or a social network.

 There are two ways to approach this process.
-The first method is to take the typical digital sales funnel and identify what your customers might need at each stage.
+The first method is to take the typical digital sales funnel and identify your customers’ needs at each stage.

-This is my recommended method because it makes it easier to set up and run dedicated digital marketing campaigns for each customer profile.
+This is my recommended method because it makes setting up and running dedicated digital marketing campaigns for each customer profile easier.

 Let me give you an example to understand this better.

-My agency provides digital marketing services to small businesses and we’re also offering online courses.
+My agency provides digital marketing services to small businesses, and we’re also offering online digital marketing courses.
 People looking for services have a totally different profile than people looking for training.

-So, by analyzing each buyer persona separately, you can come up with a more accurate plan of how your content, products, or services can help them solve their problems and needs.
+So, by analyzing each buyer persona separately, you can develop a more accurate plan of how your content, products, or services can help them solve their problems and needs.

-In the digital marketing world, the needs of users are expressed through search queries.
-When a user types a search query in Google, it has a specific intent and if your content/products or services do not satisfy it, your digital marketing strategy will fail.
+In the digital marketing world, users’ needs are expressed through search queries.
+When a user types a search query in Google, it has a specific intent, and if your content/products or services do not satisfy it, your digital marketing strategy will fail.